Part 2: The Path of the Advanced Practitioner

 Understanding this, the practitioner stops reifying the division between subject and object -- between the "I" who perceives and the "thing" that is perceived.
 These are not two separate, inherently existing entities confronting each other.
 They are interdependent appearances arising within the expanse of mind's own nature.

 This verse describes the meditation of equipoise on -- the practice of resting in direct recognition of the , free from conceptual elaboration.
+If the previous verses were about transforming experience, this verse is about recognizing what experience actually is.

 Verse 23: Attractive Objects Are Like Rainbows